 Once roasted, peel and cube the squash.
 You can freeze the cooked, cubed squash if you are not going to use it right away.
 When your ready to use it, you can thaw it out for 24 hours in the fridge, or if your like me and decide meals at the last minute you can soak the squash in some warm water for about 20 minutes.

 Don't have time to roast your own squash?
-No problem, by pre-cooked packaged frozen squash from you local super market to make this butternut squash soup.
+No problem, buy pre-cooked packaged frozen squash from your local super market to make this butternut squash soup.

 And remember, sometimes, the less ingredients you use the better the final product.
 Like face makeup, sometimes less is more!
-This recipes uses a few simple ingredients to produce a quick good tasting final product that’s both tasty and healthy.
+This recipe uses a few simple ingredients to produce a quick good tasting final product that’s both tasty and nutritious.

 A hand mixer works best for this butternut squash recipe because you can take it straight to the pot and purée the squash.
 But, if you don’t have one, no problem.
 You can either transfer the cooked squash to a food processor, blender, ninja, etc. It will do the same job.